 In order to be cleared to graduate, a student must meet with the Major Advisor to review the DARS audit report and to verify that all graduation requirements will be completed by the time of graduation.
 This must be done one semester prior to graduation.
-See www.sa.utah.edu/regist/graduation/applying.htm for the details, deadlines, and links to graduate forms.
+See www.sa.utah.edu/regist/graduation/applying.htm for the details.
+Each student should also obtain a blank meeting form from Heather Palmer and return it, with signatures from both the student and the Major Advisor, to her.
+Management of these forms usually happens as part of the BIOEN 4991 Thesis Writing and Presentation course.

-Immediately prior to graduation, the student attends an exit interview with a faculty member during a time announced in the senior classes.
+Immediately prior to graduation, the student must attend an exit interview with a faculty member during a time announced in the senior classes.
 This exit interview is required and provides important feedback to the Department to help improve the Biomedical Engineering program.